timescale/promscale_extension/migration/README.md

 2. Use `CREATE OR REPLACE` or `CREATE ...
 IF NOT EXISTS` in those schemas
 3. Use `SET search_path = pg_catalog` on functions and procedures where possible
 4. Explicitly schema-qualify all objects and operators in functions without `SET search_path = pg_catalog`
+5. Use `SET LOCAL search_path = pg_catalog;` on procedures which perform transaction control
-5. Explicitly `REVOKE ALL ...
+6. Explicitly `REVOKE ALL ...
 FROM PUBLIC` for `SECURITY DEFINER` functions and procedures

 Step 1. ensures that the bootstrap superuser (on Postgres 13 and 14) or the installing superuser (on postgres 12) is the owner of all schemas.
 If a schema